uvmanishankar/hospital-bed-connect/README.md

 ## Team

-Built by **Mani Shankar Udumula** and team (Balu, Nandu, Bhanu, Vasanth) as part of a college AI-in-Healthcare project.
+Built by **Mani Shankar Udumula**  as part of a college AI-in-Healthcare project.

 ---